Vincent Auriol: Post-war life and presidency

 Apart from the inconclusive war in Indochina, France's colonial empire decayed under Auriol's presidency.
 Clashes in Morocco, Madagascar, Algeria, and Tunisia became more frequent; an Algerian independence movement, the Front de Libération Nationale, was founded in 1951, and in 1953 the French overthrew Mohammed V, the Sultan of Morocco, after he demanded greater autonomy.
 France fought an uprising in Madagascar and imprisoned Tunisian independence leader Habib Bourguiba in 1952.

 When Auriol's term as president expired, he did not run for re-election, and was succeeded by René Coty as President of France on 16 January 1954.
 Auriol commented on leaving office: "The work was killing me; they called me out of bed at all hours of the night to receive resignations of prime ministers" (there were eighteen different governments during his seven years as president.)

 After his presidency, Auriol assumed the role of elder statesman, and wrote articles on political topics.
 Auriol became a member of the Constitutional Council of France in 1958 at the establishment of the French Fifth Republic; he resigned from the SFIO in the same year.
 He unsuccessfully lobbied against the constitution in the 1958 national referendum, and resigned from his position on the Constitutional Council in 1960 to protest the growing power of Charles de Gaulle's presidency.
 In 1965, he endorsed François Mitterrand for the presidency.

 On 1 January 1966, Vincent Auriol died in hospital in the 7th arrondissement of Paris and was buried at Muret, Haute-Garonne.

 Personal life

-On 1 June 1911, Auriol married Michelle Aucoutuier (5 March 1895 – 21 January 1979).
-Aroud seven to eight years later, the couple was blessed with a son, Paul (1919–1992) and the aviatrix Jacqueline Auriol was his daughter-in-law.
+On 1 June 1911, Auriol married Michelle Aucouturier.
+Around seven to eight years later, the couple had a son, Paul (1919–1992) and the aviator Jacqueline Auriol was his daughter-in-law.